How to Create an Inclusive Classroom: 12 Tips for Teachers

-Just as you must make the basic rules absolutely clear and understood, you must also have straightforward consequences for breaking those rules.
+Just as you must make the basic class rules absolutely clear and understood, you must also agree on consequences when those class rules are ignored.

-These consequences must be proportionate (talking over another child once or twice would not be grounds for detention, for example), and consistently applied.
-Remember: the rules for behaviour are the minimum of what is acceptable in your classroom, so never let anyone get away with breaking them.
+These consequences must be proportionate and consistently applied.
+Remember: the rules for behaviour are the minimum of what is acceptable in your classroom, so try to be consistent with consequences when they are broken.

-3 – Deal with children who misbehave in a sensitive way.
+3 – Deal with low level disruption in a sensitive way.